A saddle is composed of some parts that flex and bend, and some parts that

 contribute to "problem horse" behaviors such as resistence or acting out,

-saddled, not wanting to be caught or ridden, refusing to stand for
+not wanting to be caught or ridden, refusing to stand for mounting, and

-A saddle which is narrow at the points may become excessively painful
+many more.
+A saddle which is narrow at the points may become excessively

 After saddle fit has been adjusted, a horse may continue his previous